CreepyPSC/creepy-doors/docs/README.md

-# Creepy DOORS
+# Creepy SCRIPTS

-Welcome to the Creepy Doors Repository, This github repository contains modified versions of Doors Scripts.
-We do not release these scripts to the public nor endorse exploiting.
-Please don't ever share the link to this github ever.
+Welcome to the Creepy Scripts Repository, This github repository contains modified versions of roblox scripts & custom scripts.